chaosotter/basic-games/games/BASIC Computer Games/Tic-Tac-Toe 2/README.txt

 particularly if you modify it to not print out a new board after each move, but rather use the cursor to make the move.

-The first program was written by Tom Koos while a student researcher at the Oregon Museum of Science and Industry; it was extensively modified by Steve North of Creative Computing.
+The first program was written by Tom Kloos while a student researcher at the Oregon Museum of Science and Industry; it was extensively modified by Steve North of Creative Computing.
 The author of the second game is Curt Flick of Akron, Ohio.